 The organisation will respond to complaints quickly as an early resolution is beneficial to both the individual and the organisation.
 Where possible, staff should provide an immediate response to a verbal complaint.
-If further information is required to be able to respond to a complaint, staff will seek information and advice from their supervisor and/or the Quality Manager as soon as possible.
+If further information is required to be able to respond to a complaint, staff will seek information and advice from their supervisor and/or the Quality and Compliance Manager as soon as possible.

-All complaints, either written or verbal, will be acknowledged in writing within 3 working days by the Quality Manager.
-The matters raised will be thoroughly investigated and responded to by the Quality Manager within a further 3 working days.
+All complaints, either written or verbal, will be acknowledged in writing within 3 working days by the Quality and Compliance Manager.
+The matters raised will be thoroughly investigated and responded to by the Quality and Compliance Manager within a further 3 working days.
 The response may take the form of a one-to-one meeting as this can often be beneficial in resolving matters.
 The response to the complaint will be confirmed in writing, including the right to request a review of the decision.

 An external mediator may be engaged at any point during the investigation of a complaint to assist resolution.
-Culturally sensitive advice will be sought by the Quality Manager to resolve issues regarding reports of racism, discrimination or cultural abuse involving Aboriginal or Torres Strait Islander people.
+Culturally sensitive advice will be sought by the Quality and Compliance Manager to resolve issues regarding reports of racism, discrimination or cultural abuse involving Aboriginal or Torres Strait Islander people.

 If, after investigation, you feel the complaint has not been resolved or the outcome is unsatisfactory the matter can be referred to the Office of Disability Services Commissioner.